vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/fips/README.md

 # FIPS Support in VMware vSphere and VMware Cloud Foundation

-FIPS validation of VMware cryptography libraries ensures cryptographic modules meet rigorous federal security standards, providing users with independently verified protection of sensitive data and compliance with government requirements.
+FIPS validation of VMware cryptography libraries verifies that cryptographic modules meet rigorous federal security standards, giving users independent verification of the modules they rely on to protect sensitive data and to support compliance with government requirements.

 ## How to Get Started

 If your organization is obligated to meet FIPS requirements you can enable FIPS compatibility.
 For VMware Cloud Foundation, specify FIPS in the deployment worksheet, or consult the documentation for guidance on enabling it.
-For VMware vSphere, consult the [Security Configuration Guides](https://github.com/vmware/vcf-security-and-compliance-guidelines/tree/main/security-configuration-hardening-guide) or the [DISA STIG guidance](https://github.com/vmware/dod-compliance-and-automation/tree/master) for instructions and examples on configuring FIPS support.
+For VMware vSphere, consult the [Security Configuration Guides](https://github.com/vmware/vcf-security-and-compliance-guidelines/tree/main/security-configuration-hardening-guide) or the [DISA STIG guidance](https://www.vmware.com/resources/certifications/stigs) for instructions and examples on configuring FIPS support.

 By default, ESX is configured for FIPS compatibility. vCenter is not configured for FIPS by default.